- Author Contributions to the Manuscript and CRediT Taxonomy

 By submitting a manuscript to POCUS Journal, authors confirm and warrant the following:

-For studies involving human participants, animals, or sensitive data, authors confirm that the research complies with ethical standards and has received prior approval from appropriate ethics committees.
-Authors must comply with the principles of the Declaration of Helsinki World Medical Association, 2013, as well as local and national research regulations.
-A statement of ethical approval and informed consent must be included in the manuscript where applicable.
+For studies involving human participants, animals, or sensitive data, authors confirm that the research complies with applicable ethical standards and has received prior approval from appropriate ethics committees.
+Authors must adhere to the principles of the Declaration of Helsinki World Medical Association, 2013, and comply with all relevant national and institutional regulations.
+Where applicable, statements of ethical approval and informed consent must be included in the manuscript. - Full Disclosure of Conflicts of Interest and Funding

-Authors must disclose all potential conflicts of interest and all sources of financial or material support.
-Full transparency helps ensure integrity in authorship and interpretation, as outlined by the ICMJE and WAME WAME Recommendations on COI, 2019 ICMJE COI Form.
+Authors must disclose all potential conflicts of interest, as well as all sources of financial or material support.
+Transparent reporting supports integrity in authorship and interpretation of research findings, in line with the recommendations of the ICMJE (2019 ICMJE COI Form.) and World Association of Medical Editors (WAME) (WAME Recommendations on COI)

 Authors and Competing Interests